-The It’s Your Choice 2019 open enrollment period is October 1-26, 2018.
+The It’s Your Choice 2020 health benefits open enrollment period is September 30 - October 25, 2019.
 This is your opportunity to change health plans, change from family to single coverage, enroll if you had previously deferred coverage, cancel coverage for yourself or an adult dependent child and more.
-You should review important changes for the 2019 plan year and confirm your health plan network and service area, as well as plan design options.
+You should review important changes for the 2020 plan year and confirm your health plan network and service area, as well as plan design options.
 You should also consider dental coverage (if offered by your employer).

 If you are electing health insurance coverage, you must enroll within 30 days of your date of hire (in an eligible position), or first eligible appointment.
 Applications can be made through myETF Benefits or by paper.

 Coverage will be effective on the first of the month on or following your hire date, or on the date you are eligible for an employer contribution, whichever you choose.